mr-doc/mr-doc/README.md

     -s, --source <source>       The folder which should get parsed -i, --ignore <directories>  Comma seperated list of directories to ignore.
 Default: test,public,static,views,templates -T, --target <target>       The folder which will contain the results.
-Default: <process.cwd()>/docs
+Default: <process.cwd()>/docs --template <jade template>  The jade template file to use

   Examples: